 • Ripple or flow pulsation

 Parker 500H Series Pump is capable of minimizing those parameters causing the noise.
 The especially studied helicoidal rotor profile has a single point of contact between the two gears, eliminating any trapped volume of fluid during rotation.
 The result is a silent, continuous transmission of fluid.
 Extremely low pulsation (“ripple”) levels are delivered into the hydraulic system.
 Internal hydrostatic mechanisms are in place to avoid trade-off with efficiency.

-As the market shifts toward electric solutions, the need for noise reduction becomes a requirement which the 500H Series Pump matches perfectly.
+As the market shifts toward electric solutions, noise reduction becomes a requirement that the 500H Series Pump matches perfectly.

-The 500H Series Pump is two-quadrant technology, enabling it to operate as a pump and a motor too, in the energy recovery phase typical of new generation forklifts.
+The 500H Series Pump is two-quadrant technology, enabling it to operate as a pump and a motor too, typical of new generation forklifts in the energy recovery phase.
 This technology offers many benefits;

 • Reduced energy requirement